issastrt/SAR-ADC-using-Sky130-PDK/README.md

 ## Layout

 The layout files for this project are available in the [`mag/`](mag/) folder.
-The extracted parasitic netlist from the layout can be found here: [`SAR-ADC-using-Sky130-PDK.pex.spice`](mag/SAR-ADC-using-Sky130-PDK.pex.spice)
+The extracted parasitic netlist from the layout can be found here: [`netlist/rcx/SAR-ADC-using-Sky130-PDK.spice`](netlist/rcx/SAR-ADC-using-Sky130-PDK.spice) <br>
+The extracted GDSII can also be found in: [`gds/SAR-ADC-using-Sky130-PDK.gds.gz`](gds/SAR-ADC-using-Sky130-PDK.gds.gz)
 <p align="center">
   <img src="docs/SAR-ADC-using-Sky130-PDK_w.png" alt="Overall Layout" width="1200"/>
 </p>